Riverscapes/riverscapes-website-jekyll/Tools/discrimination.md

 Most tools have just one deployment interface, some have multiple.

 ## Tool Grade
-We classify the grade of our tools according to their growth from innovative research ideas, through to operational tools in development that (with a little love and patience) can be run by someone other than the developer, on through to more broadly deployable professional tools that are robust and usable by any user in very different settings.
+We classify the grade of our tools along a continuum of growth from innovative research [ideas](#concept), through to [operational](#operational-grade) tools in development that (with a little love and patience) can be run by someone other than the developer, on through to more broadly deployable [professional](#professional-grade) tools that are robust and usable by any user in very different settings.
+Tools that have the potential to be efficiently run with greater repetition and/or across greater spatial extents or at greater resolution may be upgraded to [production-grade](#production-grade) tools whereas those that can then be deployed to much broader audiences in the most accessible platforms (e.g. Mobile Aps, Web Aps) and with ease of sharing maybe ultimately be launched as [commercial-grade](#commercial-grade) tools.

 <div align="center">
     <img src="{{ site.baseurl }}/assets/images/tools/grade/Tool_Badges_wText_All_700w.png">
 </div>

 Our [RC Technical Committee]({{ site.baseurl }}\About\) ranks a **tool's grade** status using the following criteria:

 | [Technology<br>Readiness Level](#technological-readiness-levels) | Tool Status |Badge | Vetted in <br>Peer-Reviewed <br>Literature | Source Code <br>Documentation | Open Source | User <br>Documentation | Easy User <br>Interface | Scalability |
 |:-----------------------------:|------------------------|:------------------------------------------------------:|:--------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------:|:--------------------------------------------------------:|:-------------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------------------------------------------------:|